yazgoo/musicalist/README.md

 The app does not store your list, all your data is in the URL.
 This means that in order to update your list you need to re-share the updated link.

+# my musical is not in the list

+Adding a musical can be done by doing a PR in musicals.csv